EllenMcG/computer_infrastructure_assessment/README.md

 ![Github Workflow log](img/workflows.png)

 ## **Development and Environment**
 Both the tasks and projected were completed in [`Visual Studio Code`](https://code.visualstudio.com/) using python (V3.11) though [`Anaconda`](https://www.anaconda.com/).
 [ChatGPT](https://chatgpt.com/) was used to assist with writing the workflow file for the project.
-No additional python modules needed as this was done using modules available within Anaconda, however the `requirements.txt` file shows the python modules used as part of this assessment. however the `requirements.txt` file shows the python modules used as part of this assessment.
+No additional python modules needed as this was done using modules available within Anaconda, however the `requirements.txt` file shows the python modules used as part of this assessment.

 ## **Repository structure**
 This repository has the below structure